saturn597/simple-space-game/README.md

 Play it [here](https://saturn597.github.io/simple-space-game/).

 Move with arrow keys and fire with the space bar.
-Try to prevent the enemies from hitting you or reaching the bottom of the screen.
+Try to prevent the enemies from hitting you.
+Some enemies explode when they reach the bottom of the screen, so try to stop them from getting there!

 Based on the official [Phaser 3 project template](https://github.com/photonstorm/phaser3-project-template).